The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 While the largest art museum in the U.S. may not sound too exciting for many kids, the Met has put together a nice section on its website dedicated to getting the little ones engaged.

-Musée du Louvre (Paris, France)
+9. Musée du Louvre (Paris, France)

-The Louvre in Paris is the world’s largest art museum at over 782,910 square feet, and is also the most visited with 9.6 million visitors in 2019.
+The Louvre in Paris is the world’s largest art museum at over 782,910 square feet and is also the most visited with 9.6 million visitors in 2019.

 With around 38,000 pieces of work — including the famous Mona Lisa, Venus de Milo, and Hammurabi’s Code — the Louvre is easily one of the world’s most well-known museums.
+Fortunately for art lovers, the Louvre has multiple virtual galleries on display to enjoy, without the queues.

-To view the Louvre’s virtual tour page, click here.
+View the Louvre’s virtual tour page.

-Museo Frida Kahlo (Mexico City, Mexico)
+10. Museo Frida Kahlo (Mexico City, Mexico)

-Take a virtual tour of “the Blue House” the former residence where renowned artist Frida Kahlo lived and created masterpieces.
+Take a virtual tour of “the Blue House,” the former residence where renowned artist Frida Kahlo lived and created masterpieces.

-Museu de Arte de São Paulo (São Paulo, Brazil)
+11. Museu de Arte de São Paulo (São Paulo, Brazil)

-The Museum of Flight (Seattle, Washington)
+12. The Museum of Flight (Seattle, Washington)

 The Museum of Flight, located just outside of Seattle, is the largest private air and space museum in the world.
 With more than 150 aircraft on-site, the museum attracts over 500,000 annual visitors.